cisdev2/ipeer4-server/README.md

 See the [/doc](/doc) directory for documentation and development notes.

-Knowledge of the following topics is need to work on the server-side iPeer4 code.
-If you are a UBC
+Knowledge of the following topics is needed to work on the server-side iPeer4 code.
+UBC staff can get access to some nice tutorials on these topics at [Lynda.com](http://www.lynda.com/):

+- Git
+- PHP
+- MySQL (or another relational database)
+- Symfony Framework
+- RESTful Services & HTTP

-Resources for Symfony and major bundles/technologies used in this application:
+Resources for Symfony and main bundles/technologies used in this application:

 - [The Symfony Book](http://symfony.com/doc/current/book/index.html)
 - [DoctrineBundle](http://symfony.com/doc/master/bundles/DoctrineBundle/index.html)